brunosduarte/project-web-crawler/docs/decisions/0006-file-system-structure.md

 ## Decision Outcome

-Chosen option: "Clean Architecture", because Organizing your codebase is crucial for maintaining a modular architecture.
+Chosen option: "Clean Architecture", because Organized codebase is crucial for maintaining a modular architecture.
 A well-structured folder hierarchy enhances code readability and discoverability.
-Each module should have a clear and distinct purpose, encapsulating related functions and components.
+Each module have a clear and distinct purpose, encapsulating related functions and components.

+-
 For instance, you might organize your codebase into folders like “controllers,” “services,” “models,” and “routes.”
 These folders correspond to different layers of your application, providing a clean separation of concerns.